specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 **Microsoft Security Copilot** helps security professionals with incident response, threat hunting, intelligence gathering, posture management, and more.
 It can access work or school data that the security professional's Microsoft Entra account has access to.

-Microsoft Security Copilot also integrates with other services, like Microsoft Defender XDR, Microsoft Intune, Microsoft Entra, and some non-Microsoft services.
+Microsoft Security Copilot also integrates with other services, like Microsoft Defender XDR, Microsoft Purview, Microsoft Intune, Microsoft Entra, and some non-Microsoft services.

 You can use Security Copilot to: